jackTabsCode/asphalt/README.md

 ## Attributions

-Thank you to [Tarmac](https://github.com/Roblox/tarmac) for the alpha bleeding and nested codegen implementations, which were used in this project.
+Thank you to [Tarmac](https://github.com/Roblox/tarmac) for the alpha bleeding implementation, which was used in this project.